Backed by academic research and market data.

 Do Higher Commissions Deliver Better Results?

 For residential sales, higher commission doesn’t automatically translate into better outcomes.
-Research in North America and Europe consistently shows that agent performance is determined more by strategy and execution than by the size of the fee.- Flat-fee and low-commission agents can perform just as well — especially in competitive markets.
+Research in North America and Europe consistently shows that agent performance is determined more by strategy and execution than by the size of the fee.
+However, for luxury properties requiring global marketing campaigns and concierge services, higher fees may cover these tangible costs.

 - Paying more doesn’t guarantee faster sales or higher prices.